Wolfgang Reip: Career

 Making his car racing debut at the 2013 Dubai 24 Hour in the SP3 class, Reip had nowhere to go when he hit a loose wheel during his stint, which caused the car to be put into the garage for repairs mid-race.

 During the rest of 2013, Reip mainly competed in both the FIA GT Series and the Blancpain Endurance Series for Team RJN.
 In the former, Reip scored three class podiums, two of which at the Slovakia Ring, and the third one at Navarra, on his way to fifth in the Pro-Am points.
 Meanwhile in the latter, Reip scored a lone class podium at the 24 Hours of Spa and finished 10th in the Pro-Am standings.

 Near the end of 2013, Reip made his LMP2 debut at the 6 Hours of Bahrain for Greaves Motorsport.
 In his only race in prototypes, Reip came fifth overall and third in LMP2.

 In 2014, Reip made his debut in the Bathurst 12 Hour and 24 Hours of Le Mans.
 At Bathurst, Reip was not able to finish the race as teammate Katsumasa Chiyo was involved in a crash, while at Le Mans, the Nissan ZEOD RC's gearbox failed in the first hour.
 Competing in British GT Championship in the second half of the year, Reip finished second in the second race at Spa.

 Returning to Bathurst for 2015 alongside Alex Buncombe and Katsumasa Chiyo, they qualified third and despite a last-minute driver change, with Florian Strauss filling in for Buncombe, the trio took a historical win at the Australian enduro after Chiyo went from third to first in the last ten minutes of the race.
 Following his win at Bathurst, Reip returned to the Blancpain Endurance Series alongside Chiyo and Buncombe, with whom he would win at Le Castellet and take the Blancpain Endurance Series title by three points at the season-ending Nürburgring round.

 Despite winning the 2015 Blancpain Endurance Series, Reip was dropped by Nissan in early 2016, and joined Bentley Team M-Sport to defend his Blancpain Endurance Series title.
 Scoring a lone third place finish at Monza, Reip finished third in the standings in his fourth and final season in the series.

 After spending 2017 on the sidelines, Reip made a one-off appearance in the Spa round of the 2018 International GT Open.
 In the two races, Reip scored a best result of seventh in race one.

-Having had hearing problems since 2014, Reip revealed eight years later that he had been suffering from Hyperacusis, which led to an abrupt end to his racing career four years earlier.
+Having had hearing problems since 2014, Reip revealed in 2022 that he had been suffering from hyperacusis, which led to an abrupt end to his racing career four years earlier.